Andrejkf/solution_behavioral_cloning_p3t1/report.md

 In summary,  I used a very similar model to the [nvidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)  including dropout layers and also adding L2 regularization technique to avoid overfitting.
 The final model description and parameters tunning is drescribed later on on this document.

 ##### Data preprocessing (Part 2)
-Here custom functions and steps applied to image  are explained.
+Here custom functions and steps applied to images  are explained.

 Images were loaded in RGB color space (function read_image() in line 327) .
 To improve generalization pf the model images where cropped (60 pixels) on top and (20 pixels ) at the bottom of each image (code line 342).